 Searching for 'folic acid' will exactly return products containing 'folic acid', but also 'folic acid (calcium d-pantothenate)' and 'folic acid (yeast)', among others.
 The word 'folic' can be preceded by any other word or prefix in the Active Ingredient names, just as the word 'acid' can be followed by any other word or suffix, but the exact sequence folic+space+acid has to be present inside the name otherwise it will not return the proper results.

-If you wish to obtain a list of all discontinued DINs for a company (e.g.: Jamieson Laboratories LTD.) because a Natural Product Number (NPN) license was issued, then users will at least need to qualify the following search fields:
+If you wish to obtain a list of all marketed DINs for a company, then users will at least need to qualify the following search fields:

-The search results will return approximately 200 records.
-It can be further refined if additional search criteria are entered.
-That is, if the user wishes to obtain all capsules from Jamieson Laboratories LTD that were discontinued by the company due to fact that an NPN issued under the Trans-DIN stream then 'Capsule' should be selected in the 'Dosage Form' pick list.
-For more information on the DIN-NPN Transition, please refer to the link found under the 'What's New' section of the DPD Index Page.
+The search results can be further refined if additional search criteria are entered.
+That is, if the user wishes to obtain all capsules from Apotex Inc. that are marketed, then 'Capsule' should be selected in the 'Dosage Form' pick list.

 Users can use the AND / OR operator for the Active Ingredient field only to refine their search.
 These types of queries are usually geared for advanced users.